dinomatic/docs.dinomatic.com/source/docs/kemoku.md

 3. [Demo #3](https://dinomatic.com/demos/kemoku/three)
 4. [Demo #4](https://dinomatic.com/demos/kemoku/four)

-Also make sure to check out all [Sikia Demos](https://dinomatic.com/demos/sikika) as they are using Kemoku plugin as well.
+Also make sure to check out all [Sikika Demos](https://dinomatic.com/demos/sikika) as they are using Kemoku plugin as well.

 ### Changelog